Afghanistan

 At a glance

-• Afghanistan has been torn by conflict for decades
+- Afghanistan has been torn by conflict for decades

-• Nato-led foreign combat troops are due to withdraw in 2014
+- Nato-led foreign combat troops are due to withdraw in 2014

-• The Taliban - who were ousted by a US-led invasion - want to restore strict Islamic rule and have been making a come-back
+- The Taliban - who were ousted by a US-led invasion - want to restore strict Islamic rule and have been making a come-back

-The emergence of the Taliban - originally a group of Islamic scholars - brought at least a measure of stability after nearly two decades of conflict.
+originally a group of Islamic scholars - brought at least a measure of

+But their extreme version of Islam attracted widespread criticism.
 The Taliban - drawn from the largest ethnic group, the Pashtuns - were opposed by an alliance of factions drawn mainly from Afghanistan's other communities and based in the north.

 In control of about 90% of Afghanistan until late 2001, the Taliban were recognised as the legitimate government by only three countries.